-UK’s Labour Party, split on Brexit policy, eyes key votes
+UK’s Labour Party backs leader; to stay neutral on Brexit

+If unchanged, it means that the party would not take an active “remain” or “leave” position if there is another referendum on the question of EU membership, and would seek to remain neutral in a national election.

-Corbyn’s primary goal is to win a general election and bring his left-wing party to power.
-He and the party’s divided National Executive Committee do not want the party to spell out a “remain” or “leave” stance ahead of a general election, even though the divisive issue is by far the most prominent policy matter on the political horizon.
+Corbyn’s focus is on winning a general election — expected within months — and bringing his left-wing party to power.

+He and the party’s divided National Executive Committee do not want Labour to spell out a “remain” or “leave” stance ahead of a general election, even though the divisive issue is by far the most prominent policy matter on the political horizon.

 Their complicated scenario calls for the party to win an election, take power, negotiate a new deal with the EU, schedule a referendum on whether to endorse the new deal or remain in the EU, then hold a special party conference to determine the party’s position on the matter.

-He may be concerned about alienating Labour voters in districts that in the 2016 Brexit referendum voted to leave the EU.
-He has always been lukewarm about the benefits of staying in the EU and prefers in his speeches to focus instead on growing economic inequality, workers’ rights and other social issues.
+Corbyn is taking a cautious stance in part out of concerns that he could alienate Labour voters in districts that in the 2016 Brexit referendum voted to leave the EU.
+He has always been lukewarm about the benefits of staying in the EU and prefers in his speeches to focus instead on growing economic inequality, workers’ rights and other social issues, including a shorter working week.

+He faces some opposition from party members determined to keep Britain in the EU.

 Mike Buckley, director of the grassroots lobbying group Labour for a Public Vote, says that a vast majority of party members want to remain in the EU under all circumstances.
 He says voters need to have a clear understanding of Labour’s stance.

 The party has called for a referendum but has not specified what its position will be.
+Buckley says making its position clear could only help Labour.

 “If we add a commitment to Remain, we will at last be providing the leadership the country needs,” he said.